koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 2.  **The loss function doesn’t have to robustly and directly reflect what you want.** [Loss functions](/four-usages-of-loss-in-ai) [chisel circuits into networks](/reward-is-not-the-optimization-target).
 Even if we _did_ want to do robust grading, we don’t have to _also_ use that grading rule to optimize directly over the network’s cognition.
 This assumption is quite restrictive.
 3.  **Inner alignment to a grading procedure is unnecessary, very hard, and anti-natural.** We don’t have to precisely and exclusively align the agent to its loss function or to an external grading procedure. _This precise and complete inner alignment might be very hard, possibly harder than the entire actual alignment problem._

 Therefore, for all alignment approaches which aim to align an agent to a robust grading scheme, I think that that approach is doomed.
-However, I am **not** equally critiquing all alignment-decompositions which have historically been called "outer/inner alignment" (for more detail, see Appendix A).
+However, I am **not** equally critiquing all alignment decompositions which have historically been called "outer/inner alignment" (for more detail, see Appendix A).

 Here’s the structure of the essay, and some key points made within: